david-drew/OV_Python_Docs/md/Bfloat16Inference.md

   exec_net = ie.load_network(network=net, device_name="CPU", config = bf16_config)
 </code></pre>

-An exception with the message `Platform doesn't support BF16 format` is formed in case of setting `KEY_ENFORCE_BF16` to YES on CPU without native BF16 support or BF16 simulation mode.
+An exception with the message `Platform doesn't support BF16 format` is formed in case of setting `ENFORCE_BF16` to YES on CPU without native BF16 support or BF16 simulation mode.

 Low-Precision 8-bit integer models cannot be converted to BF16, even if bfloat16 optimization is set by default.

 ## Bfloat16 Simulation Mode

 Bfloat16 simulation mode is available on CPU and Intel® AVX-512 platforms that do not support the native avx512_bf16 instruction.
-The simulator does not guarantee an adequate performance.
+The simulator does not guarantee good performance.
 Note that the CPU must still support the AVX-512 extensions.

 ### To Enable the simulation of Bfloat16: